 At the very least you must get the number of underlying transactions of each bulk transfer made to you by your customer.
 This information will allow you to check that the number and average value of transactions is consistent with the level of business you anticipated when you began your business relationship.
 It will also give you an indication of risk, particularly where either the number of underlying transactions or the average transaction value is significantly above what you expected.
 In such cases you must establish and record why it is different.
 Where you consider there is a risk you must undertake checks to ensure that your customer is carrying out due diligence (and if a money transmitter is involved obtain 'Complete Information on the Payer').
 This will include checking the relevant records for specific transactions.

-Where your customer is a money transmission business you should check that they are registered/authorised with the Financial Services Authority (FSA).
-Businesses carrying out money transmission that are not registered with or authorised by the FSA cannot lawfully provide payment services in the UK.
+Where your customer is a money transmission business you should check that they are registered/authorised with the Financial Conduct Authority (FCA).
+Businesses carrying out money transmission that are not registered with, or authorised by, the FCA cannot lawfully provide payment services in the UK.
 If your customer is not properly registered you should decline the transaction.

 A financial corridor is a term used in describing remittances to high risk jurisdictions that may be sent through other countries.
 For example, money for some high risk jurisdictions such as Pakistan can go through the United Arab Emirates (UAE) before being finally sent to Pakistan.
 UAE in this instance is being used as a financial corridor.
 Since the transactions from UK to UAE and then from UAE would be treated as separate transactions, establishing the ultimate beneficiary of the transaction is made more difficult for Money Service Businesses in the UK.
 Therefore these transactions should be treated in the same way as transmissions to high risk jurisdictions.
 Since there is a risk that this process is being used to hide the identity of the ultimate beneficiary, we would expect you to treat these transactions as higher risk and to check carefully to ensure you prevent any potential money laundering.